Ofuda: History

 The origins of Shinto and Buddhist ofuda may be traced from both the Taoist lingfu, introduced to Japan via Onmyōdō (which adopted elements of Taoism), and woodblock prints of Buddhist texts and images produced by temples since the Nara and Heian periods.
 During the medieval period, the three shrines of Kumano in Wakayama Prefecture stamped their paper talismans on one side with intricate designs of stylized crows and were called 'Kumano Ox King Talismans' (熊野牛王符, Kumano Goōfu) or the (牛王宝印, Goōhōin).
 At the time, these and similar gofu were often employed in oath taking and contract drafting, with the terms of the oath or agreement being written on the blank side of the sheet.

 Different types of Jingū Taima (upper row) and other talismans distributed in the Inner Shrine (Naikū) of Ise.
 From left: (海幸大麻, Kaikō taima) (a kind of kifuda for luck in fishing), (剣祓, kenharai), (角祓, kakuharai), and (大角祓, daikakuharai) (a larger version of kakuharai).

 The shinsatsu currently found in most Shinto shrines meanwhile are modeled after the talisman issued by the Grand Shrines of Ise (Ise Jingū) called (神宮大麻, Jingū Taima).
-Jingū Taima were originally purification wands (祓串, haraegushi) that wandering preachers associated with the shrines of Ise (御師, oshi or onshi) handed out to devotees across the country as a sign and guarantee that prayers were conducted on their behalf.
+Jingū Taima were originally purification wands (祓串, haraegushi) that wandering preachers associated with the shrines of Ise (御師, oshi or onshi), a term derived from okitōshi, "prayer-performer," denoting religious officials who guided pilgrims (sankei) around the shrine and performed prayers (kitō) on their behalf) handed out to devotees across the country as a sign and guarantee that prayers were conducted on their behalf.
 These wands, called (御祓大麻, Oharai Taima), were contained either in packets of folded paper – in which case they are called (剣祓, kenharai) (also kenbarai), due to the packet's shape resembling a sword blade (剣, ken) – or in boxes called (御祓箱, oharaibako).
 The widespread distribution of Oharai Taima first began in the Muromachi period and reached its peak in the Edo period: a document dating from 1777 (An'ei 6) indicates that eighty-nine to ninety percent of all households in the country at the time owned an Ise talisman.

 The end of the Edo period witnessed the rise of public festivities and protests known as ee ja nai ka triggered by reports of talismans raining from the sky.